awsdocs/amazon-ecs-developer-guide/doc_source/service-auto-scaling.md

 **To configure scaling policies for your Amazon ECS service using the AWS CLI**

-1. Register your ECS service as a scalable target using the [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command\.
+1. Register your Amazon ECS service as a scalable target using the [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command\.

 1. Create a scaling policy using the [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scaling-policy.html) command\.